isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 Just to name a few;

-- Apache / Nginx; chase down access and error logs, look for 5xx errors, look for possible limit_zone errors,
+- __Apache__ / __Nginx__; chase down access and error logs, look for 5xx errors, look for possible limit_zone errors,
-- MySQL; look for error in the mysql.log; trace of corrupted tables; innodb repair process in progress; chase down slow logs and define if there is disk / index / query issues
+- __MySQL__; look for error in the mysql.log; trace of corrupted tables; innodb repair process in progress; chase down slow logs and define if there is disk / index / query issues
-- PHP-FPM; if you have the php-slow logs it's a good time to dig inside and identify possible errors (php, mysql, memcache, etc.)
+- __PHP-FPM__; if you have the php-slow logs it's a good time to dig inside and identify possible errors (php, mysql, memcache, etc.)
-- Varnish; in varnishlog and varnishstat - check your hit/miss ratio, are you missing some rules in your config that let end-users hit your backend instead?
+- __Varnish__; in varnishlog and varnishstat - check your hit/miss ratio, are you missing some rules in your config that let end-users hit your backend instead?
-- HA-Proxy; what are your backend status, are your health-check successful?
+- __HA-Proxy__; what are your backend status, are your health-check successful?
 Do you hit your max queue size on the frontend or your backends?

 ## Conclusion